 Patients transitioning from intravenous to subcutaneous formulation should administer their first subcutaneous dose instead of the next scheduled intravenous dose under the supervision of a qualified healthcare professional.

-GCA
+GCA patients

 The recommended posology is subcutaneous 162 mg once every week in combination with a tapering course of glucocorticoids.
 This medicinal product can be used alone following discontinuation of glucocorticoids.